DjangoGirls/organizer-manual/faq/README.md

 # FAQ: Frequently Asked Questions

-Django Girls events have been happening all over the world for awhile now, and we get some repeat questions.
+Django Girls events have been happening all over the world for a while now, and we get some repeat questions.
 Hopefully this page will help you if part of the planning process has you confused!

 **Q: Isn't Django Girls sexist?**